iguanajuice/sway-font-awesome/README.md

 # Contribution

-If there are any apps that I haven't added an icon for yet; please open an issue or a PR.
+If there are any apps that I haven't added an icon for yet; please open an issue.